Smonark/Termux-Setup/README.md

 git clone https://github.com/Smonark/Termux-Banner-.git
 ```
-**Note**: Customize your banner by editing the banner files in the cloned directory [Click here](git clone https://github.com/Smonark/Termux-Banner-.git) .
+**Note**: Customize your banner by editing the banner files in the cloned directory [Click here(git clone https://github.com/Smonark/Termux-Banner-.git) .

 ## ⚙️ Customize the Zsh Shell
 📝 Edit .zshrc for the theme: